Filing for Divorce in Scottsdale

 Decades of Experience to Protect Your Future

-The Scottsdale divorce attorneys at Singer Pistiner, PC. have successfully guided many people through the Arizona divorce process.
+The attorneys at Singer Pistiner, PC. have successfully guided many people through the Arizona divorce process.
 As your advocate, our lawyers will keep you informed of important developments.
 We return our clients’ phone calls, answer their questions, and address any additional issues that may arise over the course of a given case.

 We will work to make the divorce process as stress-free as possible for you.
 Contact us now to learn about how we can help you navigate the Arizona divorce process.

 If one party files a divorce petition and the other doesn’t respond, the petitioner can file for a default divorce without the other party participating.
 The court will hold a hearing to review issues such as marital property and child custody.

 However, if one party files a divorce petition and the other files a response disagreeing with any of the requests in the petition, the court will schedule a trial to resolve the disputes.
 The issues could be resolved before the trial by mediation or settlement.

 Whether your divorce follows the default path or not, the minimum time required for divorce in Arizona is approximately two months.
 The average divorce takes six to eight months, but could take longer depending on the issues.
 You and your spouse may have a temporary orders hearing to resolve issues such as paying bills, temporary support, and temporary custody and visitation until your divorce is final.

 The following outlines all of the steps that may be involved in an Arizona divorce: